What are you looking for in an email marketing service? Great price? Powerful features? Simplicity? How about all three?

 You can add different layouts row by row.
 This includes adding up to four columns.
 So the layout is very flexible.
 And if you run an eCommerce store, there are premade layouts for products and more.

 Another layout tool I like is the Helper Grid.
 This shows you where to drag elements into your design.
 Once you choose a structure, it shows all the elements you can add to that row.
 I found this helped to visualise my design as I was building it and sped things up a bit.
+Also, having zoom built in the editor makes it really easy to get your designs pixel-perfect.

 There are 11 elements and content blocks that you can add to your layouts: